Church of Sweden in New York

+History

-Its founding came after around 1.4 million Swedes arrived on American shores between 1820 and 1900.
-They found solace in these churches, where they could keep up with news from their homeland, collect and send mail and enjoy refreshments.
+Demand for the founding of a Swedish church came about after around 1.4 million Swedes arrived on American shores between 1820 and 1900.
+Swedish immigrants found solace in churches earlier than this one, where they could keep up with news from their homeland, collect and send mail and enjoy refreshments.

-In 1921, a year after a donation of around $250,000 from Henrietta E. Francis Talcott, the church was rebuilt in a Gothic style.
-The donor was the wife of farmer-turned-millionaire James Talcott, who died in 1916 at the age of 86.
+The current church building was originally built on the site of a modest brownstone constructed in 1873.
+In April 1921, a year after a donation of around $250,000 from Henrietta E. Francis Talcott, a Gothic style edifice appeared in its place.
+The building was dedicated as a home for the New York Bible Society.
+The donor was the wife of textile merchant turned millionaire James Talcott, who died in 1916 at the age of 86.
 The new building was the work of architect Wilfred E. Anthony (1878–1948).
 Henrietta died in December 1921, aged 79; it is not known whether she got to see the finished building.

 On March 31, 1978, the Church of Sweden Abroad bought the property from the New York Bible Society for $570,000.
 The air rights were sold in 1981 for $1 million and paid off the debt.

 The song "Christmas in New York" was written by Billy Butt on the church's piano in 1979.